Auros/Auros/README.md

 Hey!
 I'm Auros.
 All of my repos here are personal projects, no guarantees I'm actively maintaining them.
-I currently help with software development and metrics analysis for JimmyHere.
+I'm currently the lead dev at Cyberspline Games.

 I specialize in .NET related applications, system design, web development, and game development.